 the land.
 Enjoy!

 following French cheeses, wines and accompaniments for a tasting.
 There is enough for about 10 people

-1 bottle Sancerre, We like Pascal Jolivet Sancerre.
+1 bottle Sancerre, I like Pascal Jolivet Sancerre

 Stoned Wheat Thins--- 1 box